General Author Guidelines

 Structure of the manuscripts:

 - TITLE.
 The title should be short, clear, and informative, but does not exceed 20 words.
-It has to be pinpoint with the issues discussed.
+It has to be pinpointed with the issues discussed.
 The article title does not contain any uncommon abbreviations.
-The main ideas should be written first and followed by its explanations.
+The main ideas should be written first and followed by their explanations.

 - AUTHOR’S NAMES AND INSTITUTIONS.
-The author's names should be accompanied by the author's institutions, institutions address, and email addresses, without any academic titles and job title.
+The author's names should be accompanied by the author's institutions, institutions address, and email addresses, without any academic titles and job titles.